 San Francisco is a world-class city, but it is no secret that it can be difficult to afford.
 Unless you are already established in the Bay Area, finding a place to live may be one of your biggest concerns as a student.
 Here are some resources that may help.

 Living on campus is often the best deal for students, especially when you first come to the Bay Area.
-Besides the generally lower cost and obvious convenience of living on campus, you will also not be burdened with having to connect utilities or establish internet service; you won't have to sign a long lease or pay large deposits; and you won't have to worry about finding roommates on your own.
-Even if living in campus housing is not appealing to you for the long-term, you may still find it much easier to live in campus housing temporarily, at least until you get a feel for San Francisco and other Bay Area cities and neighborhoods.
+Besides the generally lower cost and obvious convenience of living on campus, you will also not be burdened with having to sign a long lease, and you won't have to worry about finding roommates on your own.
 Explore the options for living on campus.

 Off-Campus Housing and Commuting